Patriotic Atheist American Heritage

 I admire her enormously.
 Her courage in the face of adversity, her sustained intelligent wit, her sublime sarcasm – right to the face of the most powerful man in Massachusetts!
 This – this is a woman I can only hope to live up to as I exercise the courage of my own convictions.

-When I speak up and speak out, when I hold meetings in my home, when I dissent from religion, when I give my time and my money and my talents to my community and to issues I care about, I am following the legacy of my heritage.
-I am doing exactly what my ancestors have done ever since they first came to this continent.
+When I speak up and speak out, when I hold meetings in my home, when I dissent from religion, when I give my time, money, and talents to my community and to issues I care about, I am following the legacy of my heritage.
+I am doing exactly what my ancestors have done ever since they first came to this continent – and before.

 And that, Carey Dove, is a very proud heritage, with full knowledge of where our religious freedoms came from, with full knowledge of when they did not exist here, and with full knowledge of what happens when dissent is not allowed – and why it most definitely and wholeheartedly is.